TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Laura

-Barry and I laughingly say we have “paid friends”—our Spanish teachers who over time become pals.
+Barry and I laughingly say we have “paid friends” — our Spanish teachers who over time become pals.
 Our current tutor, Laura, is a divorcee who lives with her mom.
 She has two sons in their 20s; the younger one lives with her, the older with her ex in Guadalajara.
 We see Laura about twice a week.
 She is a very thorough, helpful teacher, plus a great listener and all-round buena persona.
 Over Spanish, we share our lives.
 I know that her mother is at loose ends since she lost her job; I hear about Laura’s other students from the U.S., Canada, Japan and Europe.
 I consult with her when I face tricky cultural situations.

 Rebeca

-When Barry and I first discovered Guanajuato, we stayed with Rebeca, a home-stay host, while studying Spanish—never imagining that one day we’d be neighbors.
+When Barry and I first discovered Guanajuato, we stayed with Rebeca, a home-stay host, while studying Spanish — never imagining that one day we’d be neighbors.
 She lives up the street from us with her adult son and rents rooms to local and international students.
 I visit with her, usually over her kitchen table, drinking Nescafe, hearing stories about her family life.
-Like most Mexican families, Rebeca’s family members live near each other and stay very involved in each other's lives—what some Americans might consider overly involved.
+Like most Mexican families, Rebeca’s family members live near each other and stay very involved in each other's lives — what some Americans might consider overly involved.

-Rebeca and Diana on Terrace
+Rebeca and Diana on her Terrace in Guanajuato, Mexico.

 Rebeca and Diana, with the author on the right, on her terrace.